ingogriebsch/spring-hateoas-siren/README.md

 // add some links (having affordances) to the model...
 ```

-_The Siren representation generated for the entity model wrapping the person_
+_The Siren representation generated for the entity model wrapping the person object_
 ```
 {
   "class": [